AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/tips-tricks-and-troubleshooting/tasks-dont-show-as-done.md

 product-area: projects
 navigation-topic: tips-tricks-and-troubleshooting-tasks
 title: Tasks not showing as Done with multiple user assignees
-description: (drafted this article because the info was added to this one: /Content/Workfront basics/Using Home/Using the Home Area/mark-item-done-in-home.html)
+description: "(drafted this article because the info was added to this one: /Content/Workfront basics/Using Home/Using the Home Area/mark-item-done-in-home.html)"
 hidefromtoc: true
 ---